-Are you a Chess player in South Dakota?
-This page is for you.
-Below is a guide including helpful links and resources for you to take advantage of.
+Are a chess player residing in South Dakota?
+If so, this page is for you.
+Below is a guide with resources and links to the best resources for you to take advantage of and participate in to improve your Elo.

 Chess in South Dakota